 Every token a language model processes produces a probability distribution across its vocabulary.
 That distribution has a shape, and the shape looks different depending on whether the model is retrieving a fact or making one up.
 Retrieval concentrates the mass — one or two tokens dominate.
 Fabrication spreads it — many plausible-sounding tokens compete because the model is picking between interchangeable guesses instead of recalling a specific answer.
 We measure that shape.
 No ground truth.
 No repeated generations.
 No access to weights or training data.
 One pass per prompt.

 Measures the model's probability patterns while processing your prompt — before it generates a single word.
 When you ask a question, the model predicts what comes next at every word of your question.
 On topics it knows, these predictions form coherent domain vocabulary.
 On topics it will fabricate, the predictions scatter into unrelated word associations.
-The reading score captures this difference.
+The recognition score captures this difference.
 Higher means the model consistently recognizes the topics it's asked about.
-This is the stronger of the two measurements — approximately fifteen times more signal per token than writing.
+This is the stronger of the two measurements — approximately fifteen times more signal per token than accuracy.

 How stable a model's reliability is within a domain.
 A model scoring 72 with 90% consistency is safer than one scoring 75 with 50% consistency.
 The inconsistent model might give a factual response or a fabricated response on any given prompt — you cannot predict which.